Logbook and Ranking Help/FAQs

 - Logbook Mail

-- Does the ranking use "cookies"?
+- Does the logbook and ranking use "cookies"?

 Yes.
 When you log in, our website stores several small text files called cookies on your computer.
 If you are unable to log in or enter a result after creating a new profile it may be due to the cookie setting on your browser.